RonanMarrinan/latin101portfolio/translation4.md

 7. What case is ei and what role is it playing in the sentence?
   - It is dative and it is the indirect object.
 8. What is the function of the que in portārumque?
-  - It is an enclitic and a coordinating conjunction.
+  - It is a coordinating conjunction.

 C. Translation
 Please translate the passage into idiomatic English.